The True Spirit of Ramadan: Beyond Hunger and ThirstHe told me that his calendar was full for the month of Ramadan as he was unable to join us for

 9. We would greet everyone with a sweet smile.

-10. We would visit mosque with our family at least once a week if possible.
+10. We would visit the mosque with our family at least once a week if possible.

-12. We would invite the poorer and the needy families to our homes at least once in the month of Ramadan to honor them.
+12. We would invite the poor and the needy families to our homes at least once in the month of Ramadan to honor them.

 13. We would be generous in sharing our resources to the poor and the neglected.

-15. We would spend sometime alone to observe prayers and recite the Quran and reflect on our life.
+15. We would spend some time alone observing prayers and recite the Quran and reflect on our life.